khrystynaO/blueprints/Milesight-WS203/README.md

    - In the TTN Console, open your application and select **Integrations**.
 2. **Select MQTT**:
    - Click **MQTT** from the available integration options.
-3. **You’ll Need These Details to Set Up the MQTT Integration in Blynk**:
+3. **You’ll need these details to set up the MQTT integration in Blynk**:
    - **Server Address**
    - **Port**
    - **Username**